 An Act to reduce traffic fatalities, filed with Rep. Hecht and Sen. Brownsberger – The legislation establishes a safe passing distance when overtaking a pedestrian or cyclist; establishes a uniform reporting tool for crashes involving a pedestrian or cyclist; establishes a process to lower the default speed limit to 25mph on state highways and parkways in thickly settled or business districts; requires bicyclists to have red rear lights when riding at night; and requires side guards on state-owned and state-contracted trucks.

 An Act to create more equitable and progressive sources of revenue– This legislation would raise the rates on Part A interest and dividends income, and Part C capital gains income to 8.95%, while also creating an exemption in calculating that income for certain seniors.
 It would also implement a tiered corporate minimum excise tax, with a corporation paying an amount ranging from $456 to $200,000 based on its total sales in the Commonwealth.
+Supported by the Massachusetts Teachers Association.

 An Act relative to crosswalk markings– This bill updates our crosswalk markings to better protect pedestrians in the Commonwealth.

 An Act to ensure minimum wage and paid family and medical leave benefits for municipal employees– This legislation would raise the rates on Part A interest and dividends income, and Part C capital gains income to 8.95%, while also creating an exemption in calculating that income for certain seniors.
 It would also implement a tiered corporate minimum excise tax, with a corporation paying an amount ranging from $456 to $200,000 based on its total sales in the Commonwealth.
+Supported by the Massachusetts Teachers Association.

 An Act relative to protections for vulnerable employees during a public health or safety emergency, filed with Rep. Livingston- Under this legislation, Vulnerable Employees, and their family members, would have the ability to request a reasonable accommodation by their employer during a public health or public safety emergency and up to six months thereafter.
 This bill will make it unlawful for all employers to: take adverse action against a Vulnerable Employee who requests or uses a reasonable accommodation, deny an employment opportunity, or require the employee to accept an accommodation that is unnecessary.